 - Create a plan.
 If you think December demands might exacerbate your depression or anxiety, set up a support system in advance.
 Plan strategies like calling your best friend, taking a walk to get away from relatives, or hiring temporary help with your workload before you get overwhelmed.

 - Take care of yourself.
-You might be taking care of everyone else right now, wrapping gifts, hosting relatives, assisting with school Christmas concerts, or preparing a big family holiday dinner while trying to hit end of year targets at work.
-Remember to nourish yourself throughout the season so your energies don’t get depleted, such as setting aside a “lazy day” to watch your favorite movie.
+You might be taking care of everyone else right now, hosting relatives, assisting with school Christmas concerts, or preparing a big family holiday dinner while trying to hit end of year targets at work.
+Remember to nourish yourself throughout the season so your energies don’t get depleted.
 And on that note…

 - Say no. You can only take on so many extra projects, participate in so many Secret Santa/White Elephant events, or attend so many parties.
 Set priorities and focus your energies on the people who matter most to you.

 - Learn stress management skills.
 Breathwork, guided meditation, and mindfulness are all good ways to relax.
 And so is this: exercise.
 If you live in a cold climate, it can be easy to drift away from evening walks and outdoor sports.
-Try to create a wintertime fitness routine – you might even consider joining a gym now before the New Year’s rush.
+Try to create a wintertime fitness routine – like joining a gym now before the New Year’s rush.

 - Extend a helping hand.
 Check in with neighbors, coworkers, or friends who might be struggling this season with holiday stress.
 Sharing resources at your workplace or school like 988 Suicide & Crisis Lifeline or the Veterans Crisis Line or your Employee Assistance Program can make it easier for people to seek help.